hemanth08git/smartcloud/README.md

 Use the forms to add new products, batches, inspections, and sensor readings.
 Then compute risk for a batch and see alerts appear.

-## 6. Notes

-This project is designed to be a **local prototype**.
-For your cloud assignment, you can:

-- Move the backend to AWS (Lambda + API Gateway / EC2)
-- Move the database to RDS or DynamoDB
-- Store inspection documents in S3
-- Add CI/CD (GitHub Actions) for deployment.